ARM-software/acle/main/acle.md

 and could be useful for things like vector math routines.

 Function types with this attribute implicitly convert to function types that do not have the attribute.
-The reverse is not true.
+However, the reverse is not true.
 For example:

 ``` c
   #define ATTR __attribute__((arm_preserves_za))